superwalnut/odyssey/README.md

 Once merged, it will deploy the main branch code to uat.
 For production deployment, it requires approval.

+#### Strategy 1

+- 1. Clone the repo [main]
+- 2. Create a feature branch to work on
+- 3. Push the feature branch
+- 4. Create a Pull Request to merge to main (trigger a UAT build)
+- 5. Logon to Github to approve and merge to main
+- 6. Feel free to delete the feature branch
+- 7. Go to the successful UAT build and click to request for approval for production build

+#### Strategy 2

+- 1. Fork it to your own Repo
+- 2. Create a local branch to work on or work directly in your main
+- 3. Create a Pull request to the original repo for PR approval

 ## Getting Started

 ```bash